99 Hudson Street - 14th Floor

 In 2008, LJ formed a Youth Civic Engagement Network to help young leaders “take part in the fight for civil rights,” become “agent[s] for social change,” and “help connect people to information they need to be active in social justice.”

-LJ receives financial support from such entities as the Allstate Foundation, the AT&T Foundation, the Boston Foundation, the Bristol-Meyers Squibb Foundation, the Carnegie Corporation of New York, the Ford Foundation, the JP Morgan Chase Foundation, the New York Community Trust, the New York Times Foundation, the Open Society Institute, the Rockefeller Brothers Fund, the Rockefeller Foundation, the Scherman Foundation, the UPS Foundation, the Verizon Foundation, and the W.K.
+A member of the Hispanic Federation, LJ receives financial support from such entities as the Allstate Foundation, the AT&T Foundation, the Boston Foundation, the Bristol-Meyers Squibb Foundation, the Carnegie Corporation of New York, the Ford Foundation, the JP Morgan Chase Foundation, the New York Community Trust, the New York Times Foundation, the Open Society Institute, the Rockefeller Brothers Fund, the Rockefeller Foundation, the Scherman Foundation, the UPS Foundation, the Verizon Foundation, and the W.K.
 Kellogg Foundation.
 It is also supported by dozens of major corporations.

 LJ's current chairman is Gabriel Guerra-Mondragon, who served as U.S. Ambassador to Chile during the Bill Clinton administration.